Braham, Frederic, Luck and Rush City Class of 2020

 At WITC, you're more than just another face in the crowd.
 The staff and faculty know you by your name and care about your success.

 WITC provides four campuses to choose from in a wide variety of geographical regions.
-WITC's campuses are located in Ashland, New Richmond, Rice Lake and Superior with outreach centers in Hayward, Ladysmith and coming soon to Balsam Lake.
+WITC's campuses are located in Ashland, New Richmond, Rice Lake and Superior with outreach centers in Hayward, Ladysmith and Balsam Lake.

 You can get the traditional college experience by living in WITC's dorms (select campuses).
 WITC shares housing with UW-Superior, Northland College (in Ashland) and UW-Eau Claire (Barron County).

-There are over 60 programs to choose from at WITC in a wide variety of careers.
+There are over 100 programs and certificates to choose from at WITC in a wide variety of careers.

 WITC's faculty have years of hands-on experience in the field, which will provide you with valuable insight as well as industry connections.